 Dixon was very much an old fashioned full-back, unlike the modern day player, his primary focus was defending, and in all honesty, he at times looked visibly uncomfortable when asked to cross the half-way line.

-He retired in 2002 having made 458 appearances for Arsenal and won four Premier League titles and three FA Cups.
+He retired in 2002 having made 458 appearances for Arsenal, winning four Premier League titles and three FA Cups.

 Gary Neville grew up cheering Manchester United on from the Terraces of Old Trafford.
 He would eventually go on to fulfil his childhood dream and become a professional with his beloved Red Devils.

-Neville was part of the famous class of ’92 that included Ryan Giggs, Nicky Butt, Paul Scholes, David Beckham and his brother Phil Neville.
-This group of talented youngster’s would go on to dominate English football for the best part of 10-15 years.
+Neville was part of the famous class of ’92 that included Ryan Giggs, Nicky Butt, Paul Scholes, David Beckham and his brother Phil.
+This group of talented youngster’s would go on to dominate English football for the best part of a decade.

-Neville was rarely beaten in one-on-one situations and was extremely intelligent in terms of how he read the game.
+The former England international was rarely beaten in one-on-one situations and was extremely intelligent in terms of how he read the game.
 Going forward he was no slouch either, and he was known for his lung busting attacking runs and dangerous crossing.
-At his peak he formed a superb partnership with his best friend and footballing icon David Beckham down United’s right, in which their understanding was so good it seemed almost telepathic.
+At his peak he formed a superb partnership with his best friend and footballing icon David Beckham down United’s right, with their understanding was so good it seemed almost telepathic.

 Neville retired in 2011 having made 602 appearances for United, and with a trophy haul that makes him one of English footballs most decorated players of all time.
 In total ”Red Nev,” won nine Premier Leagues, three FA Cups, and two Champions Leagues.

 Despite being universally despised by fans of almost every other club except for United, he has since gone on to carve out a hugely successful career as the nations leading football pundit with Sky Sports.